4imerick/glitch/README.md

 # **Glitch**

-The Glitch project is a simple CSS animation of a glitch effect.
+The Glitch project is a CSS animation of a glitch effect.

 ## **Setup**